 Manshausen, Norway Design Hotel

 As long I have been traveling, I have been obsessed with unique hotels.
 Treehouses, design pods, teepees – you name it.
 The more remote, and the more difficult to get to – the better.
-When a property has a greater goal or purpose, however, endeavoring to make the world a better place through contributions in education, the local economy or environmental projects, then I am truly transfixed.
+When a property has a greater goal or purpose, however, such as endeavoring to make the world a better place through contributions in education, the local economy or environmental projects, then I am truly transfixed.

 While researching unique places to stay in Norway, I stumbled across a gorgeous design hotel on Manshausen Island in Northern Norway.
 It reminded me a bit of another very unique hotel in Norway that we had missed out on during our last trip because it was fully booked – the beautiful Juvet Landscape Hotel.